paulfdunn/go-quantstudio/README.md

 # go-quantstudio
 go-quantstudio is a GO (GOLANG) application for quantitative analysis using GO.
-There are two primary pieces of go-quantstudio: the downloader, and the quantitative analysis features.
+There are three primary pieces of go-quantstudio: the downloader, the quantitative analysis features, and the automator.

 ## Downloader highlights:
 * Downloads security price data from Yahoo.